Best 300 Blackout Barrels 2026: Suppressed, PDW & 16-Inch header image

 What is the best .300 Blackout barrel for a suppressor?

 The Faxon 9-inch Gunner is the canonical suppressed pick: 9 inches puts the muzzle gas behind the suppressor with minimal unburned powder, the Gunner profile keeps the rifle light, and 5/8x24 threads accept any standard .30 caliber can.
-For match-grade accuracy on a suppressed build, the Noveske 8.5-inch stainless is factory-tuned to lock back on the last subsonic round with a suppressor mounted, which is the benchmark for sub/super reliability.
+For a premium short-barrel package, the current Noveske 10.5-inch Shorty is the pick here because it packages a stainless barrel with a low-profile gas block and headspaced bolt.

 Is 8.5 or 10.5 inch better for .300 Blackout?